 The Evansdale property was sold to WVU in 2005.
 Principals Sister Patricia Foley, CSJ, and Sister Dorothy Ambruzzio, CSJ, directed the move to the present location on Guthrie Farm in January 2006.

-As St. Francis Central Catholic prepares to enter its second century, it continues to provide a quality education based on the Gospel values for the Catholic community of Morgantown.
+As St. Francis de Sales Central Catholic School prepares to enter its second century, it continues to provide a quality education based on the Gospel values for the Catholic community of Morgantown.